Kappa Coronae Borealis

-Kappa Coronae Borealis, Latinized from κ Coronae Borealis, is the star approximately 98 light years away in the constellation of Corona Borealis.
+Kappa Coronae Borealis, Latinized from κ Coronae Borealis, is a star 98 light years away in the constellation of Corona Borealis.
 The apparent magnitude is +4.82 (4.17 trillion times fainter than the Sun) and the absolute magnitude is +2.35 (9.82 times brighter than the Sun).
 It is an orange K-type subgiant star of spectral type K1IV, meaning it has almost completely exhausted its hydrogen supply in its core.
 It is 1.32 times as massive as the Sun yet has brightened to 11.6 times its luminosity.
 Around 2.5 billion years old, it was formerly an A-type main sequence star.